MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 3.
+Longest Substring Without Repeating Characters

+Given a string s, find the length of the longest substring without repeating characters.

 # LeetCode 6: Zigzag Conversion

 The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)